-Status: The case was still pending as of December 31, 2013.
+Status: The case is still pending.

-3. Guimaras Oil Spill
+(c) Guimaras Oil Spill

-a.
-In the Matter of the Sinking of the MT Solar I SBMI No. 936-06

-Special Board of Marine Inquiry
+In the Matter of the Sinking of the MT Solar I SBMI No. 936-06 Special Board of Marine Inquiry

 Background: Petron hired on a "single voyage basis" the vessel MT Solar I owned by Sunshine Maritime Development Corporation ("SMDC") for the transport of industrial fuel oil from the Petron Refinery in Bataan to Zamboanga.
 Petron, as a shipper of the cargo, conducted inspection of the vessel MT Solar I and likewise, relied on the documents presented by SMDC as carrier.
 Petron also relied on the implied warranties of SMDC as a carrier with respect to the seaworthiness of the vessel MT Solar I and other statutory/trading certificates issued by MARINA and other pertinent government agencies.